MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 **Context**

 On systems upgraded through older versions of Windows, pre-UAC applications may have had writes to `Program Files` silently redirected into `%LocalAppData%\VirtualStore`.
-Cleaning the original location alone would miss this redirected data.
-This example machine has such a leftover: `%LocalAppData%\VirtualStore\Program Files (x86)\Steam\package` exists.
+Clean only the original location and the redirected copy is missed.
+This machine has exactly that leftover: `%LocalAppData%\VirtualStore\Program Files (x86)\Steam\package` exists.

 **Intent**

-We want entries that pass detection to automatically gain coverage of their VirtualStore counterparts if and only if those locations actually exist.
+We want surviving entries to pick up coverage of their VirtualStore counterparts, but only where those locations really exist.

 **Files**